Two in three people (67%) in our poll were planning to buy stocks and shares

 Technology is a popular choice for investors – mainly because we’ve seen loads of technological advances in recent years, as well as the need for technology that the coronavirus pandemic created when we all started working from home.
 There’s nothing wrong with wanting in on a hot tech stock, but make sure you still do your research and that you diversify your portfolio.

-Zoe is a writer for Finder specialising in investment and banking.
+Zoe is a senior reporter at the investing data provider With Intelligence.
+She was previously a senior writer at Finder specialising in investment and banking and during this time, she joined the Women in FinTech Powerlist 2022.
 Zoe has a BA in English literature and a Diploma for Financial Advisers.
 She has several years of experience in writing about all things personal finance.
 Zoe has a particular love for spreadsheets, having also worked as a management accountant.
 In her spare time, you’ll find Zoe skating at her local ice rink.